etiennedevaux/TheMeatingPlace/README.md

 Git
 - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 GitHub
 - GitHub is used to store the projects code after being pushed from Git.

 Microsoft Photo Editor
 - Photo Editor resizing images and editing photos for the website.

-Pencil:
+Pencil
 - Pencil was used to create the wireframes during the design process.

 Visual Studio Code